Release – frequently asked questions

 Release category

-What types of release can apply to CAF officers and non-commissioned members?
+Types of release that apply to CAF Officers and non-commissioned members

 The table found in article 15.01 of the Queen’s Regulations and Orders (QR&O) outlines the various release items, categories, reasons for release, and special instructions that apply to officers and non-commissioned members.